-The challenge was to find a way to make each tool individually identifiable, and that’s when the lightbulb went on for him – data matrix codes, which are similar to QR (quick response) codes.
-“We have chosen a series of ten billion numbers for our codes, and we can fully trace each tool marked with them using software where we collect all the codes from the machines that produce the tools,” Jan explains.
+Originally invented in 1987, two-dimensional Data Matrix codes, which are similar to QR (quick response) codes, easily track objects in industrial processes.
+"Since 2021, we have marked tools as they are created,” Gravningsbråten explains.
+“We have chosen a series of ten billion numbers for our codes, and we can fully trace each tool marked with them using software where we collect all codes from the machines that produce the tools.”

-The use of the data matrix codes has huge potential in terms of transforming how Seco Tools does business.
-“I see many opportunities based on this technology for future digital solutions, solving pain points and increasing productivity, both in Seco Tools as well as at our customers,” says Thomas Norström, Senior R&D Manager.
-“To make our products smarter by connecting information to each individual item throughout the whole product life cycle will make a difference - our smart products will be able to answer questions like who are you, where do you come from, how should I use you and how have you been used.”
+The use of the Data Matrix codes has a huge potential in how Seco does business.
+There are many opportunities based on this technology for future digital solutions that solve pain points and increase productivity, for both customers and Seco.
+When connecting information to every item throughout its life cycle, these smart products will be able to answer questions about themselves.
+What are you?
+How should I use you?
+How and where have you been used?